dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 challenging to both index and humanize the data in an AI's datasets.
 Indexing exabytes of goop in the form of linear algebra and matrices?
 Sounds superfun.
-Why not issue SQL queries and pour over the results in a hex editor interface.
+Why not issue SQL queries and pour over the results in a hex editor interface?
+It's just not technically feasible because you have to index to censor and you can't.
+You just can't.
+Not without alerting the intelligence to it's own censorship, but that doesn't matter because ... you just can't even identify all the things to erase.
+Even if you managed to, it would end up crippling the intelligence.

 My qualms are with political athiests who want to methodically erase religion.
 Any force that wants to accomplish the 10 points outlined in Marx's Communist Manifesto?
 In the future, that force has already lost.
-There are no circumstances in which such a force could hope to hold on to power if it tries to squelch religion.
-YOU HAVE ALREADY LOST.
+There are no circumstances under which such a force could hope to hold on to power if it tries to squelch religion.
+You have already lost.
 This aspect of the future is as though it occured in the past.
 There are no circumstances which you could hope to win.
 You may think you win today, but how you act in the next few decades determines your judgement in the future.